| | Railroad

 presence in the American landscape.
 Postcards of the era featured everything

-- People tended to keep postcards as mementos rather than throw them
+from railroad engineering landmarks to small-town stations.
+People tended to keep postcards as mementos rather than throw them

 away.
 Estate and garage sales often turn up old postcard collections,